-The lighting scenario needed adapt to both the different arrangements of this giant space, as well as the events hosted in the Arora.
+The lighting scenario needed to adapt to both the different arrangements of this giant space, as well as the events hosted in the Arora.
 In addition, with rigging points, it became apparent that the lighting scenario also needed the versatility required for lighting suspended items in the three-dimensional space, rather than elements positioned solely at floor level.

 330 of RCL’s DR7 luminaires were specified for this reason; with full pan and tilt control of the luminaire from ground level, the InterContinental team can precisely aim the beam from floor level.
-Despite this flexibility, there are no protruding elements below the ceiling plane, ensuring the surface remains clear of obtrusive features, and maximises the impact of the 7.5m room height.
+Despite this flexibility, there are no protruding elements below the ceiling plane, ensuring the surface remains clear of obtrusive features, and maximizes the impact of the 7.5m room height.

 With the 35-degree tilt of the DR7 and complete pan rotation, there’s a great deal of flexibility in where the venue can direct light from the floor, yet the low-profile finishing allows for a discreet appearance.

 Configured to work with the iLight DMX lighting system from Eaton, the luminaires can be refocused to suit individual event requirements, and pre-set scenes can be selected.
-The choice of control protocol reflected the desire to configure all elements of the scheme centrally; the DR7 luminaires are synced with the other light sources in use through the Ballroom, including RGB LED strips for cove lighting that offers colour changing possibilities for the hotel.
+The choice of control protocol reflected the desire to configure all elements of the scheme centrally; the DR7 luminaires are synced with the other light sources in use through the Ballroom, including RGB LED strips for cove lighting that offers color changing possibilities for the hotel.